All of these restaurants emphasize local ingredients,

 538 Seabright Avenue

-A cozy neighborhood bistro not far from the Santa Cruz yacht harbor, La Posta chef Katherine Stern prepares northern Italian cuisine using local ingredients—some foraged and some grown on nearby organic farms.
-Charcuterie is house cured, and the rest of the menu reflects whatever produce is freshest right now.
-Visit the chickens in the restaurant’s backyard and enjoy the eclectic atmosphere.
-Open Tu–Th 5–9pm, F–Sa 5–9:30pm, Su 5–8pm, M closed.
+A cozy neighborhood bistro not far from the Santa Cruz yacht harbor, La Posta chef Katherine Stern prepares Northern Italian cuisine using local ingredients—some foraged and some grown on nearby organic farms.
+Charcuterie is house cured; pasta, bread, and gelati are made in-house, while the balance of the menu reflects whatever produce is freshest right now.
+A sister restaurant of Soif Restaurant and Wine Bar, La Posta also offers a great selection of wines.
+Open Tu–Th 5–9pm, F–Sa 5–9:30pm, Su 5–8:30pm, M closed.

 The Penny Ice Creamery